The Best National Parks in Sri Lanka for…

 Kaudulla National Park

-We visited Kaudulla in early February and at the time when the water level was the lowest, the elephants were like clockwork.
-Every afternoon, when the heat of the day was over, the herds appeared out of the undergrowth and made their way through the high grass to the water.
+We visited Kaudulla in early February and at that time, when the water level was at its lowest, the elephants were at it like clockwork.
+Every afternoon, when the heat of the day passed, the herds emerged from the undergrowth and made their way through the tall grass to the watering hole.

 Minneriya National Park

-Minneriya is another excellent option for elephant observation.
-Up to 200 elephants come to eat and bathing during the so -called "The Gathering", the world's largest meeting of Asian elephants.
-Collecting takes place between May and September, although there is still a population of between 70 and 100 elephants during the rest of the year.
+Minneriya is another excellent elephant viewing option.
+Up to 200 elephants come to eat and bathe during “The Gathering,” the world’s largest meeting of Asian elephants.
+Gathering takes place between May and September, although there is still a population of between 70 and 100 elephants during the rest of the year.

-There are many elephants in Yala - estimates assume around 300.
-Despite their size and number, they can be surprisingly difficult to recognize.
-We only saw one elephant in Yala, and that was at night when we returned to our camp.
+There are many elephants in Yala - estimates put the number at around 300.
+However, despite their size and number, they can be surprisingly difficult to spot.
+We only saw one elephant in Yala and that was at night when we returned to our camp.

 Bundala National Park

 Bundala is the best national park in Sri Lanka for bird watching.
-It offers almost 200 species of birds on an area of 62 km² of refuge, many of which move here from Siberia and India in the winter.
-It is also a winter quarters for the Rosaflamingo.
-Up to 2,000 were registered in the park!
+It provides refuge for almost 200 species of birds in an area of 62 km², many of which migrate here for the winter from Siberia and India.
+It is also a winter home for the greater flamingo.
+Up to 2,000 have been registered in the park!

 Accommodation: Cinnamon Wild Yala

-There are over 200 species of birds in Yala, including sea tangles, brach birds and spit tails that escape the northern winter.
-Constant residents are jungle poultry, rhinoceros, pirole and peacocks.
+There are over 200 species of birds in Yala, including terns, curlews and pintails, escaping the northern winter.
+Permanent residents include jungle fowl, hornbills, orioles and peacocks.

-The last large untouched region in Sri Lanka is home to over 160 bird species, including 20 of the 26 endemic species of Sri Lanka.
-The hard -to -tune types of red -faced Malkoha, the green beak coual and the Srilankian blue magpie can all be observed here.
+The last major untouched region in Sri Lanka is home to over 160 species of birds, including 20 of Sri Lanka's 26 endemic species.
+The elusive species of the red-faced malkoha, green-billed coucal and Sri Lankan blue magpie can all be seen here.

 Accommodation: The Rainforest Ecolodge